dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

    * **DynamsoftLicense.xcframework**
    * **DynamsoftUtility.xcframework**
    * **DynamsoftCameraEnhancer.xcframework**

-   > Note:
-   > If you want to use iOS Camera SDK or your own sdk to control camera, please ignore **DynamsoftCameraEnhancer.framework** in the following steps.

 2. Drag and drop the above **xcframeworks** into your Xcode project.
 Make sure to check Copy items if needed and create groups to copy the **xcframeworks** into your project's folder.
 3. Click on the project settings then go to **General –> Frameworks, Libraries, and Embedded Content**.
 Set the **Embed** field to **Embed & Sign** for all the **xcframeworks**.